kenjibailly/paimon_discord_bot/Readme.md

 # 🤖 Paimon Event Bot

 The idea is that game events will be held outside of Discord.
-Users will be able to join a team and the role will be awarded to them.
-The winning team gets awarded tokens.
+One team goes against the other.
+The winning team gets awarded tokens through a slash command performed by the staff.

-Everyone who wants to join the next game event can react to a message and will be added towards the random team generation.
+Those who wants to join the game event can react to a message and will be added towards the random team generation.
 A total of 2 teams will be randomly generated.

 Award tokens to roles, all users in that said role will get their tokens.
 Users can then use their tokens for various rewards using the shop.